Dental Treatment for Patients with Special Needs

 St. Louis Special Needs Dentist

-Response from the owner:Thank you for your kind words and long-time trust in our team!
+Response from the owner:Thank you for your kind words and recommendation!
+Our team works hard to provide compassionate, high-quality care and to keep families informed every step of the way.
 We truly appreciate you taking the time to share your experience.

-Response from the owner:Thank you for your kind words!
-We’re so glad to hear you’ve had a positive experience with our team.
-We appreciate your trust and support!
+Response from the owner:Thank you for your thoughtful review!
+We’re so glad to hear you had a positive experience with our team and that everything felt smooth and comfortable for you.
+We truly appreciate your kind words and your willingness to recommend our office to family and friends! 😊

 Most people have a dental complaint at some point in time.
 Those with special needs too may need dental treatment at some point in life.
 In fact, they can even be more vulnerable to dental problems if they are taking medication.
 People with Parkinson’s disease, Autism, Down Syndrome, Cerebral Palsy, Alzheimer’s disease, or those who are medically or mentally challenged may not find it very comfortable to undergo dental treatment.